 Another great thing about this destination is that there is a variety of lodging options, from camping to luxury resorts — something for everyone!

 This green, hilly area of Massachusetts is best known for its stellar hiking and water sports.
 Beyond that, there are also cultural events all summer long, such as the Boston Symphony Orchestra at Tanglewood and dance shows at Jacob’s Pillow.
 It is also home to the Norman Rockwell Museum and the Clark Art Institute.

 August is just the right time to visit the Berkshires, because the mild summer temperatures in the mountains are great for getting outside to explore.
 There are abundant trails to trek, and being close to lakes and rivers means it’s easy to break up a long day of hiking with a quick swim or some whitewater rafting.

-Known as the crown jewel of the North Atlantic coast, this park boasts some killer ocean views, along with winding forest trails and even a few islands.
+Known as the crown jewel of the North Atlantic coast, Acadia National Park boasts some killer ocean views, along with winding forest trails and even a few islands.
 One in particular, Bar Island, is only accessible during low tide, when you can cross the gravel path.